Visas and Sponsorship

 Skilled Worker Visa

-The Skilled Worker immigration route is sometimes appropriate for overseas crew members working for a facility company, such as a UK VFX house.
+The Skilled Worker immigration route may be used for overseas employees working for a facility company, such as a UK VFX house.

 To be eligible for a Skilled Worker visa, the applicant must have an offer of an ‘eligible occupation’ in the UK and be sponsored by their employer.